antoniohh/AppDes/README.md

 * Rights are owned by their respective developers.
 * Aplicaciones Desarrollo it is a package to facilitate installation of these programs.
 * It is free and nonprofit.

+### Download.

+Download a full copy of Aplicaciones Desarrollo: [AppDes](http://www.4shared.com/file/Yids9mEZce/AppDesIns.html) All applications are free and are distributed also free.

 AppDes.